For us, we have many varied capabilities and therefore varied

 or unfortunately due to others either not able to recognize the

-seriousness of our condition, or their inability to face it.
+seriousness of our condition, or their inability to cope with it.

 - A members list of COPD patients who wish to